DylanIntec/DylanIntec.github.io/_posts/2020-09-03-AR-for-consulting.md

 ### 2. Operations

-As the models can be animated, entire operations can be modelled and animated by accuratly constraining the model.
+As the models can be animated, entire operations can be modeled and animated by accurately constraining the model.
 The animation could also be connected to simulation data to show realistic  motions such as a ship's responses in waves.

 <model-viewer width="100%"
     src="/models/spoolLift.glb"